doc4child/cheat-sheets/linuxbasics.md

 https://blog.joaograssi.com/windows-subsystem-for-linux-with-oh-my-zsh-conemu/

 ## Aliases in Linux
-### seperate aliases in different file for organization
+### Create a seperate aliases file for organization

 create ~/.bash_aliases file and have it included in ~/.bashrc